abc1239054/webmap/readme.md

-# Feature maps platform frontend
+# Frontend of feature maps platform

 This website is powered by OpenLayers for displaying feature maps drawn by NTNU Geography dept. and NCDR.